John Crowley (businessman): Awards and honors

 In 2007, Crowley received the Edward Murphy Award from the University of Notre Dame, given to distinguished lawyers in private practice who have distinguished themselves in the profession of law.

 Crowley was awarded an Honorary Doctor of Science from Neumann University in Aston, Pennsylvania where he also delivered the commencement address in 2009.
 In 2010, he delivered the commencement address at Penn State University, Lehigh Valley.
 He is a Henry Crown fellow of the Aspen Institute.
 He has received numerous awards and recognitions for his business leadership and philanthropic efforts, including: New Jersey Biotechnology Industry Organization's 2011 "Dr. Sol J. Barer Award for Vision, Innovation and Leadership"; the 2009 Make A Wish Foundation of New Jersey's "Humanitarian of the Year"; the "2007 E&Y New Jersey Entrepreneur of the Year".

 In 2011, Crowley and his wife, Aileen, were given the Family Exemplar Award for their work toward finding treatments for rare diseases by the University of Notre Dame.
-He received an honorary doctorate degree from the University of Notre Dame and was commencement speaker for the class of 2020 graduation, held in May of 2022 as a result of the COVID-19 pandemic.
+He received an honorary doctorate degree from the University of Notre Dame and was commencement speaker for the class of 2020 graduation, held in May 2022 as a result of the COVID-19 pandemic.